Skip to Main Content

 California's Occupational Safety and Health Standards Board Votes to Grant WOEMA Petition Related to Engineered Stone

-On May 21, 2026, the California Occupational Safety and Health Standards Board (Board) met in Downtown Los Angeles to discuss and vote on a petition submitted by the Western Occupational and Environmental Medical (WOEMA) seeking expedited rulemaking to amend Title 8 California Code of Regulations Section 5204 - Occupational Exposures to Respirable Crystalline Silica.
+On May 21, 2026, the California Occupational Safety and Health Standards Board (Board) met in Downtown Los Angeles to discuss and vote on a petition submitted by the Western Occupational and Environmental Medical Association (WOEMA) seeking expedited rulemaking to amend Title 8 California Code of Regulations Section 5204 - Occupational Exposures to Respirable Crystalline Silica.
 The proposed revisions would prohibit all fabrication and installation tasks involving engineered stone that contains more than 1% crystalline silica due to the significant health risks associated with worker exposure.

 The Board meeting drew widespread attention from occupational safety and health professionals, medical experts, worker advocates, public health officials, attorneys, industry representatives, and affected workers and their families.
 Public testimony throughout the meeting highlighted the growing urgency surrounding engineered stone-associated silicosis, the devasting impacts of this disease on workers and their families, and the need to protect workers in California.

 Supporters of the petition emphasized the need for immediate regulatory action without additional advisory committee study requirements, arguing that the severity of the disease and the increasing number of cases warrant expedited intervention.
 Several speakers noted that existing engineering controls and personal protective equipment have not been sufficient to adequately control worker exposure to respirable crystalline silica during fabrication and installation activities involving engineered stone.
+In addition, alternatives to engineered stone are available on the market, such as natural stone slabs and recycled glass.

 Dr. Jones providing public testimony